ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 • You don't store or process customer data: A product still in prototype or internal-only usage doesn't need certification.

-• Your customers are small businesses with simple requirements: SMBs usually rely on basic security hygiene, not formal audits.
+• Our customers are small businesses with simple requirements: SMBs usually rely on basic security hygiene, not formal audits.

-• You don’t integrate with enterprise systems: If your product never touches sensitive data or third-party systems, ISO may not deliver an immediate ROI.
+• You don't integrate with enterprise systems: If our product never touches sensitive data or third-party systems, ISO may not deliver an immediate ROI.

 • You're still validating product-market fit: If the product is changing every week, setting up a full ISMS can slow you down.